killermann/facilitator-cards/content/cards/poster-presentation.md

 ---
 title: "Poster Presentation"
-group: "Small Groups"
+group: "small groups"
-for: "Ideation"
+for: "ideation"
-prop_1: "Flipchart"
+prop_1: "flipchart"
-prop_2: "Markers"
+prop_2: "markers"
 prop_3: ""
 explanation: "Give each group a complex prompt.
 For example, \"With your group, draw and label all of the elements you think are necessary for an environmentally sustainable community.\" Every group can have the same prompt or different ones.
 Provide ample time for groups to collaborate on their posters before presenting to the full group."
 longer_context: ""